bdeployteam/bdeploy/doc/retypeuser/tutorials/systemSetupWalkthrough.md

 bdeploy remote-instance --list --instanceGroup=<GROUP_NAME>
 ```

 For each of the instances, install & activate them.
-The `--uuid` receives the value from the "ID" column of the previous command. `--version` receives the version you want to install, which is most likely the highest version number ("Ver." column in output of previous command) for this instance.
+The `--uuid` receives the value from the "ID" column of the previous command. `--version` receives the instance version you want to install, which is most likely the highest version number ("Ver." column in output of previous command) for this instance.

 ```
-bdeploy remote-deployment --instanceGroup=<GROUP_NAME> --install --uuid=<INSTANCE_ID> --version=<VERSION_NUMBER>
+bdeploy remote-deployment --instanceGroup=<GROUP_NAME> --install --uuid=<INSTANCE_ID> --version=<INSTANCE_VERSION_NUMBER>
 ```

 ```
-bdeploy remote-deployment --instanceGroup=<GROUP_NAME> --activate --uuid=<INSTANCE_ID> --version=<VERSION_NUMBER>
+bdeploy remote-deployment --instanceGroup=<GROUP_NAME> --activate --uuid=<INSTANCE_ID> --version=<INSTANCE_VERSION_NUMBER>
 ```

 Finally, start the instance - this will start all processes of the given instance which are set to be started automatically.
 Again - do this for all instances created.